cs320-wisc/f21/p5/README.md

 ## Part 4: `geo`

-It should be possible to run `python3 main.py geo region.zip 3035
-out.svg` to produce an image named "out.svg" that looks something like this (check by downloading and opening it in your browser):
+It should be possible to run `python3 main.py geo 3035 out.svg` to produce an image named "out.svg" that looks something like this (check by downloading and opening it in your browser):

 <img src="geo.svg" width=400>

-You can use the `naturalearth_lowres` shapefile that comes with geopandas to create the map.
-The color should be based on number of occurences in `region.zip` (0 is gray, 1-999 is orange, 1000+ is red).
+You can use the `naturalearth_lowres` shapefile that comes with geopandas to create the map. `server_log2.zip` is created in part 2 by the region command.
+The color should be based on number of occurences in `server_log2.zip` (0 is gray, 1-999 is orange, 1000+ is red).
-For simplicity, you can ignore rows in `region.zip` where the country name doesn't exactly match the names in `naturalearth_lowres`.
+For simplicity, you can ignore rows in `server_log2.zip` where the country name doesn't exactly match the names in `naturalearth_lowres`.

 `3035` is the ID of an EPSG projection (your code should works with